VerticaDataScientist/vertica-tensorflow-integration/README.md

 python freeze_tf2_model.py your/model/directory path/to/save/frozen_model 1
 ```

-### Import the frozen graph into Vertica:
+## 3. Import the frozen graph into Vertica:

 Connect to the Vertica database using your preferred SQL client or command-line interface.
+Load the `frozen_model` folder into server side.
 Run the following SQL command to import TensorFlow model:

 ```sql
 SELECT IMPORT_MODELS ( 'path/to/save/frozen_model' USING PARAMETERS category='TENSORFLOW');
 ```
-### Run the example in-database scoring:
+## 4. Run the example in-database scoring:

 Connect to the Vertica database.
 Execute the `load_tf_data.sql` script using your preferred SQL client or command-line interface.
 This file will create a table of 3 rows of reviews and their sentiment and embeddings (you can use an UDX to create embedding to your string)